 One of my personal favorites and certainly best things to do in Yellowstone National Park is the Grand Prismatic Spring.
 It’s truly breathtaking and one of the most iconic spots to photograph in the park.
 Plus, as part of the Midway Geyser Basin you’ll get the added bonus of seeing the beautiful turquoise Excelsior Geyser Crater along the same boardwalk.

-The best part of the Grand Prismatic Spring are the wild textures and colors—yellows, oranges and greens encircling the most vibrant blue you have ever seen.
-These rainbow hues come from the different species of thermophile—or heat-loving bacteria—living in the much cooler water surrounding the spring.
-In line with the park’s ever-changing landscapes, these colors shift from heavily orange in summer to a deeper green in winter.
+The Grand Prismatic Spring’s best feature is its wild textures and rainbow colors—yellows, oranges, greens, and a vibrant blue center.
+These hues come from thermophiles—heat-loving bacteria—in the cooler water surrounding the spring.
+The colors shift with the seasons, from bright orange in summer to deeper green in winter.

 Sitting at 370 feet in diameter, the Grand Prismatic is in fact GRAND.
 The largest hot spring in the US and the third largest spring in the world, Grand Prismatic takes up more room than a football field.
 What’s even crazier?
 The spring is more than 10 stories deep!

-For eye-level views and a cool walk on the boardwalk that overlays the spring’s unique textures, head to the Midway Geyser Basin.
-I also highly recommend making the short hike to the Grand Prismatic Spring Overlook for a bird’s eye view (more on that below)!
+For eye-level views and a walk on unique textures, explore the boardwalk at Midway Geyser Basin.
+I also recommend the short hike to the Grand Prismatic Spring Overlook for a stunning bird’s-eye view.

 Some Practical Tips When Visiting Midway Geyser Basin: